domidanke/DollarCounter/README.md

 # DollarCounter
-This small web app uses Onsen UI to display how much money per second is being made
+This small web app uses **Onsen UI** to display how much money per second is being made

 ## Languages used
 HTML, CSS, Javascript

 ## Functionality

-Input your wage per hour; click start; click end
+Input wage per hour; click start; click end;
 The app is displaying the amount of money made per second in real time

 ## Giggles